shoebUnideb/Appointment_Booking/readme.md

 # Cut & Style Barber Shop

-A web-based appointment scheduling application for a barber shop, allowing customers to book and manage appointments with their preferred barbers.
+A web-based appointment scheduling application for a barber shop, allowing customers to book and manage appointments with their preferred barbers. <br>Live Link https://cutandstyle.netlify.app/

 ## Technologies Used
 ### Frontend